visualizevalue/mint/docs/guide/app/extend.md

 NUXT_PUBLIC_CREATOR_ADDRESS=0xc8f8e2F59Dd95fF67c3d39109ecA2e2A017D4c8a
 ```

-Restart your development server by running `pnpm dev` and
+Restart your development server by running `npm run dev` and
 open the application in your browser.
 You'll see that this new
 version will always show your creator address, regardless with
 which account you're logged in.
 Also, it will only allow you (the creator)
 to deploy new collections or to mint new tokens.

+If you want to learn to adjust styles yourself, continue below.
+If you want to just get going quickly with a theme,
+check out the ["Using Themes"](../themes/using-themes.md) section.

 ## 3. Adjust some styling